probabilistic-numerics/probnum/STYLEGUIDE.md

   with step size `h` use the signature `(start, stop, step, **kwargs)` or any corresponding subset of that.
 This is in line with `np.arange` for instance.
 Use it like `(start=t0, stop=t1, step=h, **kwargs)`.
+- methods with "Bayesian" in the name come with the prefix `bayes`, e.g. `bayesquad`: Bayesian quadrature, `BayesFilter`: Bayesian filter, `BayesSmoother`: Bayesian smoother

 ## Errors and Warnings
 - Stick to the built-in python exceptions (`TypeError`, `NotImplementedError`, ...)